Using Theracharts Alongside Your EHR

 During the session: Use Theracharts session tools if needed (grounding exercises, coping worksheets, safety planning).
 If you're doing couples work, the comparison panel shows perception gaps in real time.

-After the session: Draft your session note in Theracharts using AI (or voice dictation).
-Review and approve it.
-Export as PDF and upload to your EHR's document section for the client's file.
+After the session: Write your session note in your EHR as usual.
+Generate a Clinical Update in Theracharts and paste it into the data-summary part of that note.
 Assign the next round of assessments for the client to complete before the next session.

 Billing: Handle entirely in your EHR, as usual.
 Theracharts suggests CPT codes based on session duration, but your EHR is where claims get filed.